oat-sa/theme-toolkit/README.md

 # Working with themes
-The TAO CSS SDK helps you to change the look and feel of either your items or the platform itself.
+The TAO Theme Toolkit - formerly known as TAO CSS SDK - helps you to change the look and feel of either your items or the platform itself.

 ## Common scenarios with items